darktable-org/dtorg/content/about/faq.md

 * <a name="faq-sigill"></a>**darktable crashes with SIGILL.
 What's up?**<a href="#faq-sigill" class="anchor" title="Link to this FAQ entry">¶</a>

     Due to the large number of mathematically intense operations which the Image Operators (IOPs) perform, the minimum requirement for a CPU to run darktable is one which supports SSE2.
-If your cpu does not support SSE2 more than fifteen years after the feature's introduction, then it really is time for you to upgrade.
+If your cpu does not support SSE2 more than fifteen years after the feature's introduction, then it really is time to upgrade.
 Please see [the Wikipedia page](https://en.wikipedia.org/wiki/SSE2) for more details on SSE2-capable CPUs.

 * <a name="faq-import"></a>**How do I open images?
 I only see a grey canvas.**<a href="#faq-import" class="anchor" title="Link to this FAQ entry">¶</a>